-Investment results reflect the deduction of applicable fees and expenses and the reinvestment of all distributions.
-The investment adviser is currently waiving its management fee of 0.10%.
-After December 31, 2014, the adviser may modify or terminate the waiver, but only with fund board approval.
-In addition, the investment adviser has in the past reimbursed certain expenses for all share classes.
-Investment results reflect the waiver and reimbursements, without which the results would have been lower.
+Investment results assume all distributions are reinvested and reflect applicable fees and expenses.
+When applicable, investment results reflect fee waivers and/or expense reimbursements, without which the results would have been lower.
 See results without waivers and/or reimbursements.
 Read details about how waivers and/or reimbursements affect the results for each fund.

 In applying any particular asset allocation model to your own individual situation, you should consider your other assets, income and investments.
 For example, in addition to your retirement plan investments, you should consider any investments (including those in an Individual Retirement Account) and savings accounts.